 One reason we decided to homeschool is so the kids could be together most of the day.
 Of course, you don’t have to homeschool to keep your kids’ tight.
 But you can limit after-school activities or at least do after-school stuff together.
 You can make it a priority to do family activities everyone enjoys–camping, movies, games, and more.
 You can eat meals together, have all the family involved in bedtime routines and even sit at church together.
 Give them the opportunity to make memories, play together and work together.

 The two biggest “sins” in our household are disrespecting Mommy and Daddy AND disrespecting siblings.
 I will not allow it to go on if I hear whining, yelling, or complaining at the other sibling.
 We work on apologizing to each other, hugging, and keeping our words gentle.
 It’s hard, but I don’t want the after-school-cartoon standard of “Ugh!
 My little brother is sooooo annoying!” to be the norm in our household.

 One of my favorite tricks for keeping siblings loving even when they don’t want to is from our illustrious editor, Mandi.
 She says she has her girls sit in time-out holding hands until they are ready to be kind.
 Here’s how it usually goes down…

 3. Keep Them Sharing

-I’ve used this several times with my kids and I know sometimes they probably do think, “I’d rather have the toy!” but it still shows what we value in our home.
+I’ve used this several times with my kids, and I know sometimes they probably do think, “I’d rather have the toy!” but it still shows what we value in our home.
 Not fairness.
 Not equality in playing time.
 We value each other.
-We value relationship.
+We value relationships.

 4. Brainwash Them